 Kristoff goes on to remark, “The scarcity of conservatives seems driven in part by discrimination.
 One peer-reviewed study found that one-third of social psychologists admitted that if choosing between two equally qualified job candidates, they would be inclined to discriminate against the more conservative candidate.”

 Right, what you’re describing there is discrimination.
 But do you get that the discrimination is the scenario, itself, of having to hire one person?
 We judge some qualities as better than others.
 That is what is required when you have to make a choice.
-The question isn’t whether conservatives or minorities or women are being judged when they go into a job interview, because of course you are.
+The question isn’t whether conservatives or people of color or women are being judged when we go into a job interview, because of course we are.
 The question is, on what basis are we being judged?

-If the basis is, “she’s a woman”, or “he’s an Indian”, or “they said they were Republican” – we’d all agree, I hope, that’s wrong.
+If the basis is, “she’s a woman”, or “he’s an Indian”, or “they liked Atlas Shrugged” – we all might agree, that’s wrong.
 If the basis is, “His decision-making process lends itself to irrational decisions” it is exactly appropriate to discriminate against him.
 A woman who tells you that her decision-making process is uncritical, literal acceptance of every injunction in the bible, and that she supports the death penalty for gay marriage as a result, is not equally qualified for a social psychologist’s role as someone lacking this worldview, regardless of other credentials.

 Kristof further ruminates that, “it’s easier to find a Marxist in some disciplines than a Republican.”
 For this to be a statement of significance, of course, relies on the assumption that there obviously should be more Republicans than Marxists in any discipline.
 Which is a far cry from the intellectual inclusiveness identified as necessary at the start of this piece.